Gystek/dcg/theory/paper.typ

 entirety of $Tau times Delta$.
-In such cases not defined here, an implementation of the algorithm should throw an error, indicating that the provided diff is incompatible with the tree.
+In such cases not defined here, an implementation of the algorithm should throw an error, indicating that the provided _diff_ is incompatible with the tree.

 == Correctness

-In this section, we shall prove the correctness of the diff-patch pipeline.
+In this section, we shall prove the correctness of the _diff_-_patch_ pipeline.
 For this, we introduce the following lemmas and relation: $cal(R) subset Tau times Tau times Delta$, defined by the following inference rules.
 For convenience, we write the proposition
 $(x, y, z) in cal(R)$ as $x | y ~> z$.